PereViader/ManualDi/README.md

 The injection can be used to hook into the object creation lifecycle and run custom code.
 Any amount of injection callbacks can be registered

-As stated on the `Default` section, calling the source generated method will handle the register the `Inject` method on `TConcrete` automatically.
+As stated on the `Default` section, calling the source generated method will handle the registration of the`Inject` method on `TConcrete` automatically.

 The inject method has two usecases
 1. Inject dependencies when the constructor can't be used (this happens for instance in unity3d)